Post by farmeratheart on Sept 2, 2012 22:56:38 GMT -5

 You may find more info if you look back through the old threads. (sorry, I'm not too experienced with that particular area - I always keep a calf to share) I'm not great with searching this site so I usually just start with the oldest threads and read all the ones that have to do with my question.
 A lot of great info gets buried in there!
 Good luck... -Lisa

-The Re-Treat Farm Ronnie, my love of 36 yrs - 2 grown kids Pete the cow dog, Casey, up and coming cow dog cats - Molly, Buck Kitty horse: Rex - mules: Deetz, Darlene, Mick Jersey - Bess Jersey/Normande - Daisy Jersey/Corriente - Gretchen various chickens, calves, occasional turkeys, pigs
+The Re-Treat Farm Ronnie, my love of 36 yrs - 2 grown kids RIP - Pete the cow dog, Casey, you're up... cats - Molly, Buck Kitty horse: Rex - mules: Deetz, Darlene, Mick Jersey - Bess Jersey/Normande - Daisy Jersey/Corriente - Gretchen various chickens, calves, occasional turkeys, pigs

 How long ago did she freshen??
 I transitioned my 2 yr old Jersey last year 5 months after she freshened.
 She had been giving 6 gallons a day and went down to 3 1/2 which worked well for us